 INTRODUCTION

-Avocado is a fruit crop which belongs to the family Lauraceae and order laurales which includes few important spices like cinnamon, bay leaf, camphor and sassafras.
+Avocado is a fruit crop which belongs to the family Lauraceae and order laurales, which includes a few important spices like cinnamon, bay leaf, camphor and sassafras.
 It is popularly known as Aguacate, Alligator pear and Butter fruit.
-The word “Avocado” got its derivation from the Spanish word “ahuacatl” which literally means “testicle” due to the resemblance of the shape.
+The word “Avocado” got its derivation from the Spanish word “ahuacatl”, which literally means “testicle” due to the resemblance of the shape.
 The genus Persea comprises about 50 species, of which Persea americana is the true avocado.
 Native to the New World, particularly Central America and Mexico, P. americana is a relatively recent global crop (Bergh and Ellstrand 1986).
 Historical records suggest it was first cultivated in Mexico around 500 BC (Duester, 2000; Rainey et al., 1994).
 Initially grown in Mexico, Central America, Colombia, and Ecuador, avocado cultivation spread widely after the Mexican variety ‘Fuerte’ was introduced to California in 1911.
 Today, it is an important commercial fruit in countries such as the United States, Puerto Rico, Brazil, the Dominican Republic, Chile, Australia, Indonesia, Israel, South Africa, and Spain (Ben-Yaacov and Michelson, 1995).

 Avocado is a nutrient-rich fruit with high fat content, second only to olives in oil concentration.
 Its oil content ranges from 5–40%, varying by variety, cultivation area, and season.
 The fruit’s lipids are about 60% monounsaturated fatty acids (MUFA) and roughly 13% essential fatty acids, including linoleic and linolenic acids, which benefit cardiovascular health (Pedreschi et al., 2016).
 Due to its low sugar content, avocado is suitable for diabetics (Meyer and Terry, 2010).
 It provides 25 essential nutrients, such as protein, fiber, vitamins A, B6, C, E, and minerals like copper, potassium, and pantothenic acid.
 Per 100 g, avocado pulp contains 26.5 g fat, 5.1 g carbohydrates, 1.8 g protein, and dietary fiber, as well as minerals including potassium, calcium (10 mg), phosphorus (38 mg), sodium (368 mg), magnesium (35 g), sulfur (28.5 g), and vitamins like ascorbic acid (16 mg), niacin (1.10 mg), and carotene (0.17 mg) (Ghosh, 2000).
 Avocado has the highest energy value among fresh fruits, providing about 245 kcal per 100 g.
 It also improves absorption of fat-soluble nutrients from other foods (Senior, 2018).
 In India, avocado demand is rapidly increasing, outpacing local supply due to its recognized health benefits and suitability for diabetic diets.

 Avocado trees reach heights of 20–22 meters and have alternately arranged leaves.
 Grafted plants produce fruit within one to two years, whereas seedlings require 8–10 years (Schaffer et al., 2013).
 The trees have shallow roots, resulting in low water uptake and hydraulic conductance.
 Avocado exhibits a distinctive flowering behaviour called PDSD (protogynous diurnally synchronous dichogamy), which promotes cross-pollination and causes seedling-origin plants to be highly heterozygous and heterogeneous, making them an excellent source for breeding.
-Furthermore, in India, avocado is mainly propagated using seeds and these seeds serve as rootstocks.
+Furthermore, in India, avocado is mainly propagated using seeds, and these seeds serve as rootstocks.
 However, avocado seeds have a short viability period of only 2 to 3 weeks (Hakimi, 2020), and typically show slow and uneven germination, taking 40–60 days to sprout after sowing (Sauls and Campbell, 1980; Elekou et al., 2022).
 This slow and irregular process can cause delays and inconsistency in nursery seedling production, posing challenges for large-scale propagation.